aschiffler/diematic/README.md

 # Interface to Diematic 3 heating controler via modbus to tcp
 Interface Software written in python to monitor and control the diematic 3 heating control system.
-Based on the aproach from [Benoit](https://github.com/Benoit3/Diematic_to_MQTT) but with a different approach to switch between master and slave in the modbus communication which is independend from clocks and time drift.
+Based on the aproach from [Benoit](https://github.com/Benoit3/Diematic_to_MQTT) but with a different approach to switch between master and slave in the modbus communication which is independent from clocks and time drift.

 # Architecture and Comunication Approach
 ![](doc/diematic_arch.png)